lvillasen/Jetson-Orin-Temperatures/README.md

-# Jetson Orin Temperature Monitor
+# Jetson Orin Temperature-Monitor Webpage

 Monitor the temperatures of a Jetson Orin on a remote web server home/your-user-id